Install Extensions

 6. Configure the ini file

-Find the location of the php.ini file by running php --ini, then add extension=pcntl.so to the file.
+By running php --ini, find the location of the php.ini file, then add extension=pcntl.so to the file.

 Note:

-This method is generally used to install built-in PHP extensions, such as posix and pcntl.
-In addition to compiling a specific extension with phpize, it is also possible to recompile the entire PHP, adding extensions with parameters during compilation, for example, running
+This method is generally used to install PHP built-in extensions, such as the posix extension and the pcntl extension.
+In addition to using phpize to compile a specific extension, you can also recompile the entire PHP with parameters to add extensions during compilation.
+For example, run in the root directory of the source code:

 ~# ./configure --enable-pcntl --enable-posix ...